aveuiller/aveuiller.github.io/content/posts/2021-06-01_Kubernetes-Apprentice-Cookbook.md

 ## CLI Usage

 ### Create and manage resources
 This section showcases the basic CLI commands to manipulate resources.
-As said before, while it is possible to manually manage resources, a better practice is to use files to store the definition of the created resources.
+As said before, while it is possible to manually manage resources, a better practice is to use files.

 ```shell
 # <kind> is the type of resource to create (e.g. deployment, secret, namespace, quota, ...)